The role of grain dynamics in determining the onset of sediment transport: Introduction

-Attempts at a more theoretical derivation~\citep{Iwagaki1956,wiberg1987,Ling1995,Dey1999,dey2000} of the shape of the Shields curve are typically based on static force and torque balance of a typical grain that resides on the surface of the bed.
+Attempts at a more theoretical derivation~\citep{Iwagaki1956,wiberg1987,Ling1995,Dey1999,dey2000} of the shape of the Shields curve are typically based on static force and torque balance of a typical grain that resides on the surface of the bed (see \cite{Dey2014} for a thorough review).
+Such approaches have been successful at capturing certain features of the Shields curve, but not the quantitative shape over the full range of ${\rm Re}_*$.
 Thus, the variation of $\Theta_c$ with ${\rm Re}_*$ is assumed to be a purely fluid-driven effect.
 The Shields curve denotes the maximum stress at which a grain on the bed surface in a typical geometric configuration remains in static equilibrium given the ${\rm Re}_*$-dependent contributions from lift, drag, and turbulence.
-However, since these calculations consider a single grain in a particular local environment, they are highly sensitive to the local grain environment.
-The local grain environment is often called a ``pocket'' with pocket angles $\phi$ that specify the orientation of grain-grain contacts~\citep{kirchner1990,andrews1994,buffington1992,lamb2008}.
+However, since these calculations consider a single grain in a particular local environment, they are highly sensitive to the details of that environment, which is often called a ``pocket'' with pocket angles $\psi$ that specify the orientation of grain-grain contacts~\citep{kirchner1990,andrews1994,buffington1992,lamb2008}.

+A notable example of this approach by~\citet{wiberg1987} considered a quasi-two-dimensional case where a grain sits in a pocket and motion is initiated when the downstream forces exceed the resistive forces.
+That is, grain motion occurs when the ratio of the downstream force applied by the fluid on the grain $F_d$ to the vertical forces $F_{g'} - F_l$ (the buoyancy reduced gravitational force minus fluid-induced lift force) are equal to $\cot \psi$ (see Fig.~\ref{fig:cartoon}).
+Thus, initiation of motion occurs when